Temperature-Bias Noise and Quantum Shot Noise as Probes of Pairing Symmetry in Iron Pnictides: Analysis

 The coefficients $c_2$ and $c_3$ exhibit identical behaviour (see Fig.~\ref{noiseapp} in Appendix ~\ref{quantum noise appendix}).
 For the $S_{++}$ pairing symmetry, both coefficients display a twin peak structure, with a dip appearing around $Z \approx \alpha$.
 A similar suppression is also present for the $S_{+-}$ pairing symmetry near the same value of $Z$.
 However, the overall shot noise response is governed by the relative magnitudes of these coefficients and their interplay with $c_1$.
 For the $S_{++}$ pairing symmetry, $c_1$ remains significantly smaller than $c_2$ and $c_3$ in the vicinity of $Z \approx \alpha$.
 Consequently, the dip in $c_2$ and $c_3$ directly manifests itself in the shot noise, giving rise to a twin peak structure.
 In contrast, for the $S_{+-}$ pairing symmetry, $c_1$ exhibits a pronounced peak around $Z \approx \alpha$ with a magnitude comparable to that of $c_2$ and $c_3$, this contribution compensates the dip produced by $c_2$ and $c_3$, thereby eliminating the twin peak structure and resulting in a single prominent peak in the total shot noise.

-The finite-temperature quantum noise is evaluated at $eV = 0.99\Delta_1$, chosen such that the applied voltage scale dominates over the thermal energy scale.
-In this regime, the noise is primarily governed by the shot noise like contribution rather than the purely thermal component.
-Consequently, the qualitative behaviour closely resembles that of the zero-temperature quantum shot noise.
-In particular, the $S_{++}$ pairing symmetry exhibits a twin-peak structure, whereas the $S_{+-}$ state shows a single-peak profile.
-This demonstrates that even at finite temperature, when the voltage bias is sufficiently large, the dominant noise characteristics are controlled by bias-induced quasiparticle transport rather than thermal fluctuations.
+The finite-temperature quantum noise is evaluated at $eV = 0.10\Delta_1$, chosen such that the applied voltage bias remains within the linear response regime.
+In this regime, the voltage scale is sufficiently small compared to the characteristic superconducting energy scale, and therefore the total quantum noise is predominantly governed by the {equilibrium noise} contribution, while the purely nonequilibrium shot-noise component remains comparatively weak.
+Consequently, the qualitative behavior of the finite-temperature quantum noise closely resembles that of the conductance.
+In particular, the $S_{++}$ pairing symmetry exhibits a pronounced peak structure, whereas the $S_{+-}$ state also shows a single-peak profile, but with significantly reduced amplitude.
+This demonstrates that even at finite temperature, the dominant features of the quantum noise in the linear response regime are primarily controlled by thermal fluctuations.
+As a result, the finite-temperature noise retains the essential qualitative signatures of the underlying superconducting pairing symmetry, although thermal broadening partially suppresses the contrast between the $S_{++}$ and $S_{+-}$ states.